Troubleshooting Your First Popup

 A cached (saved) copy of your page can be in your browser, a cache plugin, your hosting's cache, a database cache, and even a CDN cache.
 Be sure either turn off all your caching or continuously clear all of your caches while you're creating and updating your popups.

-Have you tried turning off all other plugins and any custom code and switching to the Twenty Twenty-One theme? #
+7. Have you tried turning off all other plugins and any custom code and switching to the Twenty Twenty-Three theme? #

 Video clip of turning off all plugins except Popup Maker

 If the problem is still happening after all plugins except Popup Maker are off, then switch your WordPress theme to a default like Twenty Twenty-Three.
 If the error goes away after changing your theme, then your theme is probably creating some mischief with your popups.
 You can find a different theme or reach out to the theme developer for a workaround.

 Video clip of switching to a default WordPress theme